 Content of this site

 In these pages you can find a brief description of the properties of BFQ and of how it works, together with the scheduler interface, the available tunables and the TODO list (plus links to various technical reports).
 A short history of BFQ is available as well.
 You can download the sources, and see some of the results we have obtained using an ad hoc benchmark suite.
-Finally, there is a comparison with other production and research schedulers, including a thorough performance evaluation, carried out using an old implementation of BFQ.
+Finally, there is a comparison with other production and research schedulers (now a little outdated), including a thorough performance evaluation, carried out using an old implementation of BFQ.